 Open moulding process

 In open moulding, materials (resins and fibre reinforcements) are exposed to air as they cure or harden.
 Open moulding processes include hand lay-up, spray-up, casting, filament winding and pultrusion.
+In these process, volatile (and often harmful) compounds can escape more easily than in closed mould processes.

 Polyester resins are one of the most commonly used matrices in the polymer composites industry.
+They are often combined with glass fibres.

 Fibre reinforced polymer (FRP) materials consisting of resins, fibre reinforcements and additives.
 They usually bring high mechanical properties and light weight to final applications.